MAQuesada/Google-Workspace-Agent/publication/publication.md

 Rather than requiring user credentials and account info in every tool call, these details are passed automatically through the graph’s state.
 This allows each tool to know **who the user is** and **which Google account** to operate on, without extra configuration from the agent.

 All tools are designed to return standardized, predictable outputs, making it easy for other nodes like the **Feedback Synthesizer** to generate user-facing messages.
-To ensure system stability, tools include safeguards such as **rate limiting** (using the `@limit_calls` decorator) to prevent infinite loops, and robust error handling to gracefully manage API failures or permission issues.
+To ensure system stability, tools include safeguards such as **rate limiting** (using the `@limit_calls` decorator) to prevent infinite loops, and robust error handling to manage API failures or permission issues gracefully.

 This design keeps ReAct Agents focused on reasoning and decision-making, while the tools handle the complexity of interacting with external services in a reliable and scalable way.